-Can you claim against the NHS during the pandemic?
+Can you claim against the NHS for not receiving treatment during the pandemic?

 In short, yes.

-First and foremost, it must be said that we have great admiration for the NHS and medical professionals who have done a brilliant job in these extraordinary challenging conditions.
+First and foremost, it must be said that we have great admiration for the NHS and medical professionals who did a brilliant job in these extraordinarily challenging conditions.

-This is at best a thorny subject and an emotive one at that, during the ongoing pandemic.
+This is at best a thorny subject and an emotive one at that, in the post-pandemic era.
 Taking the emotion out of the subject and looking at it objectively and dispassionately, our job as legal professionals is to examine the issue and deal with the facts.